NETWAYS/gitlab-training/day1/06_Server/04_Connect_Local_Remote.md

 * Open the project in GitLab and extract the `HTTPS` clone URL
 * Navigate into your local repository
 * Use `git remote add origin <remoteurl>`
-* Push your local history
+* Push your local branch
 * Use `--set-upstream` (short: `-u`) to enable the local branch tracking the remote repository

 ## Bonus: